-The best time to visit Goa is in November and between February to May when temperatures are between 20°C to 33°C. This avoids the monsoon and the peak tourist season of December-January, so beaches are empty and deals can be found for airfares and rooms.
+The best time to visit Goa is in November and between February to May when temperatures are between 20°C to 33°C. This avoids the monsoon and the peak tourist season of December-January, so beaches are not overcrowded and good deals can be found for airfares and rooms.

 - Best Time for Sightseeing: Average daytime temperatures through the year range from 29°C to 34°C, so it’s always hot, but Goa doesn’t suffer the extreme heat and humidity of many other Indian cities, and during the long and dry winter, it can even be chilly overnight.
 The heavy rains from June to September are enough for some tourist businesses to close for a few months, while December-January is the peak season for European visitors.
 So, the best time for sightseeing is November and February to May.

 - Best Time for Weather: The weather and crowds are the 2 major factors to consider when planning a visit.
 During the dry winter months of November to May, rain is negligible (or even non-existent), and cool overnight temperatures help soothe the daytime heat, which is never extreme anyway.
 In December and January, however, beaches overflow and hotel rates peak.
 Note: during the monsoon from June to September, some tourist businesses and national parks close.

 - Best Time for Honeymoons: November to May.
 During the wet season (June to September) some hotels close.
 But remember, December and January can be very busy

 - Best Time for Nightlife: Winter through summer, i.e. October to May, is great for nightlife.
 Goa offers a fantastic range of nightlife, but some bars and clubs may close during the wet season (June to September).

 - Best Time for Saving Money: June to September.
 This is during the wet season and some tourist businesses and national parks may close at this time.